Record360/record360-sdk-ios/README.md

 Initialize a Record360 object and pass it into a Record360ViewController factory method.

+    #import <Record360SDK/Record360.h>
     #import <Record360SDK/Record360ViewController.h>

-    @interface MyApplicationHandler : NSObject <Record360Delegate, Record360ViewControllerDelegate>
+    @interface MyApplicationViewController () <Record360Delegate, Record360ViewControllerDelegate>

+    @property (nonatomic) Record360 *record360;

+    @end

+    @implementation

     - (void)viewDidLoad {
       [super viewDidLoad];

-    	Record360 *record360 = [[Record360 alloc] initWithDelegate:self];
+      self.record360 = [[Record360 alloc] initWithDelegate:self];
+    }

+    - (IBAction)startTransaction:(UIButton *)sender {
-    	Record360ViewController *record360ViewController = [Record360ViewController loadControllerWithUserName:@"testuser@record360.com" andPassword:@"P@ssword!" sendTo:record360 displayOn:self];
+      Record360ViewController *record360ViewController = [Record360ViewController loadControllerWithUserName:@"testuser@record360.com" andPassword:@"P@ssword!" sendTo:self.record360 displayOn:self];
       record360ViewController.delegate = self;
     }

 Depending on the state of the transaction in the workflow, the user will either be prompted to create a new transaction or resume their already existing transaction.
+All entry points are asynchronous.
+Any logic that depends on loading the Record360ViewController should be placed in the workflow event callbacks passed to your Record360ViewControllerDelegate object (see below).

 ### Adding workflow settings